 Deckers Brands sends footwear to customers in 50 countries.
-To improve the customer experience and take pressure off its call centers, Deckers uses Plivo SMS to keep customers informed about their order status.
+To improve the customer experience and take pressure off its call centers, Deckers uses SMS text messaging powered by Plivo to keep customers informed about their order status.

-There is a reason that shoes are a popular theme of the “unboxing” videos on YouTube.
+There’s a reason that shoes are a popular in “unboxing” videos on YouTube.
 The excitement of receiving new footwear is universal: style and comfort in a single box.
-It’s easy to imagine a customer thrilled to take those new Tevas on a hiking trip or those new UGGs on a ski weekend, and it’s just as easy to imagine their disappointment at learning they’ll have to go without them because the shipment isn’t going to arrive in time.
+It’s easy to imagine a customer thrilled to take those new Tevas on a hiking trip or those new UGGs on a ski weekend — and it’s just as easy to imagine their disappointment at learning they’ll have to go without them because the shipment isn’t going to arrive in time.

 Deckers is a footwear giant.
 The California-based company’s portfolio includes Teva, Sanuk, Ahnu, and UGG.
 Deckers’ products are sold in department stores and online in more than 50 countries.
-With that many shipments, the company needed to make sure its customers knew where their orders were at all times.
+With so many shipments, the company needed to make sure its customers knew where their orders were at all times.
 Setting expectations meant happier customers, and happier customers meant call centers didn’t get overwhelmed by people wondering when their shoes would arrive.
-Deckers set out to find the best way to connect, a search that led to Plivo.
+Deckers set out to find the best way to connect, and that search led to Plivo.

-“Obviously, sales is our goal, but we’re moving to a true customer-experience focus,” says Jacob Martinez, Project Manager for Deckers’ e-commerce team.
+“Obviously, sales is our goal, but we’re moving to a true customer-experience focus,” says Jacob Martinez, Project Manager for Deckers’ ecommerce team.
 “We want our customers to be able to find the product fast, purchase it, and then receive it quickly and efficiently.”
-If Deckers could empower customers with order and shipping updates, pressure on the call center could be relieved.
+If Deckers could empower customers with order and shipping updates, they could relieve pressure on their call center.

 Martinez began looking for SMS providers and quickly found Plivo.
 He appreciated that the company focuses specifically on SMS and voice messaging.
 Deckers needed to send a high volume of messages daily, and they had to be specific to each customer, detailing the type of shipment and delivery status.
 Customers had to know where those Tevas were at every step of the process.

-Plivo’s solution was application-to-person SMS, which gave each of Deckers’ brands its own number and helped maintain separate brand identities.
-After the customer places an order, Deckers sends shipment updates through a series of SMS messages until the package is in hand.
+Plivo’s solution was application-to-person SMS.
+Deckers set up each of its brands with its own phone number to help maintain separate brand identities.
+After a customer places an order, Deckers sends shipment updates through a series of SMS messages until the package is in hand.

 Adopting Plivo was nearly seamless.
 With a simple API and great documentation, implementing Plivo only took a week, says Martinez.

 Plivo also kept the volume of messages from getting out of control.
-“Plivo’s queuing system was also a huge selling point,” he said.
+“Plivo’s queuing system was also a huge selling point,” he says.
 “The less we have to manage things like rate limits and batch sizes, the less burden gets put on the developers.
 That’s nice for us.
-If we have fifty thousand text messages we have to send, we don’t have to worry about how those will get through.
-We just send them all and Plivo handles it.
+If we have 50,000 text messages we have to send, we don’t have to worry about how those will get through.
+We just send them all and Plivo handles it.”

 From the beginning, Martinez says, Deckers saw Plivo as a partner in creating customer satisfaction.

 Martinez also felt that Plivo was growing in a direction that would enable Deckers to build out its infrastructure quickly and conveniently.
-“With their new product, PHLO, it is very clear that Plivo wants to be able to enable SMS for everyone in our organization, not just a few people who have good developer skills.
+“With their visual workflow builder PHLO it’s clear that Plivo wants to be able to enable SMS for everyone in our organization, not just a few people who have good developer skills.”

 The use of automated SMS has had measurable impacts on the call center.
-Martinez said that they have seen track-package calls decrease between 15 and 20% year-over-year since the launch of SMS.
-And, the savings have been significant.
-Here’s why: for text messages, the average cost per contact is less than half of one percent of the cost of telephone contact.
-Therefore, using SMS to preempt that call paid for itself many times over.
-“If one text message can save you one call, then you’re saving a lot of money,” said Martinez.
+Martinez says that they have seen track-package calls decrease between 15 and 20% year-over-year since the launch of SMS delivery status notifications.
+And the savings have been significant.
+For text messages, the average cost per contact is less than half of one percent of the cost of telephone contact.
+Using SMS to preempt those calls has paid for itself many times over.
+“If one text message can save you one call, then you’re saving a lot of money,” Martinez says.

 Deckers wanted to keep customers in the loop, and it wanted to automate the process to make life easier for the call center, too.
-By implementing Plivo’s API, the customer’s mobile device became an extension of Deckers’ own support team, saving time and money.
+By implementing Plivo’s SMS API platform, customers’ mobile devices became an extension of Deckers’ own support team, saving time and money.
 The ordering and shipping process became transparent, support calls were reduced, and customers knew exactly when to expect their own personal unboxing experience.